1958 Notting Hill race riots: The riot

 Later that night a mob of 300 to 400 white people were seen on Bramley Road attacking the houses of West Indian residents.
-The disturbances, rioting and attacks continued every night until 5 September.
+The disturbances, rioting and attacks continued every night until 6 September.

 The Metropolitan Police arrested more than 140 people during the two weeks of the disturbances, mostly white youths but also many black people found carrying weapons.
 A report to the Metropolitan Police Commissioner stated that of the 108 people charged with crimes such as grievous bodily harm, affray and riot and possessing offensive weapons, 72 were white and 36 were black.

 Aftermath

 The sentencing of the nine white youths by Mr Justice Salmon has been passed into judicial lore as an example of "exemplary sentencing" – a harsh punishment intended to act as a deterrent to others.
-Each of the youths received five years in prison and was ordered to pay £500.
+Each of the youths were sentenced to five years in prison and was ordered to pay £500.

 A "Caribbean Carnival", precursor of the Notting Hill Carnival, was held on 30 January 1959 in St Pancras Town Hall.
-Activist Claudia Jones organized this carnival in response to the riots and to the state of race relations in Britain at the time.
+Activist Claudia Jones organised this carnival in response to the riots and to the state of race relations in Britain at the time.

-The riots caused tension between the Metropolitan Police and the British African-Caribbean community which claimed that the police had not taken their reports of racial attacks seriously.
-In 2002, files were released that revealed that senior police officers at the time had assured the Home Secretary, Rab Butler, that there was little or no racial motivation behind the disturbance, despite testimony from individual police officers to the contrary.
+The riots caused tension between the Metropolitan Police and the British African-Caribbean community which claimed that the police had not taken seriously the community's reports of racial attacks.
+In 2002, files that revealed that senior police officers at the time had assured the Home Secretary, Rab Butler, that there was little or no racial motivation behind the disturbance, despite testimony from individual police officers to the contrary, were released.

 Cultural depictions

 Majbritt Morrison wrote about the riots in her autobiography, Jungle West 11 (1964).

-The Notting Hill race riots feature heavily in the film Absolute Beginners (1986) which was based on the book of the same name by Colin MacInnes.
+The Notting Hill race riots feature prominently in the Colin MacInnes novel Absolute Beginners (1959) and the 1986 film of the same name.

 On 29 September 1958, Hot Summer Night premiered in the UK centring on a white family struggling to accept their daughter's love for a black Jamaican man.
 When the play was later turned into the 1961 film Flame in the Streets, with Earl Cameron and Johnny Sekka, the climax revolves around a new riot sequence undoubtedly inspired by events in Notting Hill.

+The Notting Hill race riots are described in the Eastenders episode of 24 February 2009; the episode focuses on fictional character Patrick Trueman's experiences during the riots.

+Television playwright Nigel Kneale was partly inspired by the riots to include a similar event in the climax of his serial Quatermass and The Pit.